Dodgeball Strategy Tips

 - If you aren’t the target, gather up the balls.
 You can’t counter without any balls.
-If all the balls have been fired at your team, but not at YOU, try to recover some of the balls.
+If all the balls have been fired at your team, but not at you, try to recover some of the balls.
 With all the balls thrown, you won’t be a target and may secure all the balls for your team.

 All-on-One (You as the One)

 If you play dodgeball for any length of time, you will find yourself on the wrong end of an all-on-one.
-All is not lost however; check out these tips to give you the best chance of transforming yourself into an all-on-one legend.
+All is not lost; however; check out these tips to give you the best chance of transforming yourself into an all-on-one legend.

 - Don’t panic.
 Five of your teammates were eliminated first.
 You have done well to last this long.
 The only thing you have ahead of you is hero-dom.
 No one can blame you if you get eliminated.
 Treat a 6v1 as 6 1v1s and stay cool.

 - Pick your catch.
-Don’t try the spectacular, the trick is to guarantee the catch, rather than your elimination.
-Pick out an easier ball (chest high/slower/ single shot incoming/shot from back of the court) to catch and then get your body behind it.
+Don’t try the spectacular; the trick is to guarantee the catch, rather than your elimination.
+Pick out an easier ball (chest high/slower/ single shot incoming/shot from the back of the court) to catch and then get your body behind it.
 Once caught, get low with your caught ball as a shield until your teammate rejoins you

 - Return extra balls…but not all of them!
 Under UKDBA rules, leading teams must throw their ball within 5 seconds if they have 2 or 3 balls.
 By returning balls you are forcing your opposition to give you catching opportunities (they are not allowed just to roll them back!)
 But don’t give them all the balls.
 2 balls are easier to dodge/catch than 3 balls!